NFWF Announces Release of the National Coastal Resilience Fund 2022 Request for Proposals

 WASHINGTON, D.C.
-(March 3, 2021) – The National Fish and Wildlife Foundation (NFWF) today announced the release of the 2021 Request for Proposals for the National Coastal Resilience Fund (NCRF), which provides grant funding to restore, increase and strengthen natural infrastructure to protect coastal communities while also enhancing habitats for fish and wildlife.
+(March 21, 2022) – The National Fish and Wildlife Foundation (NFWF) today announced the release of the 2022 Request for Proposals for the National Coastal Resilience Fund (NCRF), which provides grant funding to restore, increase, and strengthen our nation’s “natural infrastructure,” including coastal wetlands, reefs, and barrier islands that provide a critical first line of defense for coastal communities and important habitat for fish and wildlife.

 - Community Capacity Building and Planning